Caps on Medical Malpractice and Michigan Law

 - The injury resulted in damages, either economic, non-economic, or both

-Your lawyer can then gather more medical records, including doctor and nurse notations and test results, and compile them to get a broader understanding of the circumstances of your injury.
+Your lawyer can then gather more medical records, including doctor and nurse notations and test results, and compile them to get a broader understanding of the circumstances of your personal injury.
 Under Michigan law, they must then bring your case and evidence before a doctor or team of doctors to assess whether or not your case meets the criteria of medical malpractice.

 Under Michigan law, your claim must be filed within two years of the injury, or you risk not meeting the statute of limitations.
-There are some exceptions to this law, known as discovery, if reasonable steps have been made to determine the cause of the injury but the true source was not found until after the two-year limit.
+There are some exceptions to this law, known as discovery if reasonable steps have been made to determine the cause of the injury but the true source was not found until after the two-year limit.
 You must be able to provide documentation of these reasonable steps.

-A child’s representative can file a claim any time before the child turns 15.
+A child’s representative can file a claim at any time before the child turns 15.
 Wrongful death lawsuits generally also fall under the two-year statute of limitations.

 You can pursue two types of damages for medical malpractice in Michigan: economic and non-economic.
 Most cases pursue both kinds of damages because the economic toll is often intertwined with mental and physical suffering.
 Economic damages include:

-- Medical bills, transportation, and other expenses
+- Medical treatment bills, transportation, and other expenses

 - Lost wages

-Economic damages are quantifiable and meant to restore you to the economic state you would have been in had the injury not occurred.
+Economic damages are quantifiable and meant to restore you to the economic state you would have been in had the injury or disfigurement not occurred.
 There are currently no economic caps to the damages you can seek for a medical malpractice case in Michigan.